luis-ota/luis-blog/posts/swaptop/swaptop.md

 ## Interface

-I started by getting a Ratatui demo and went from there.
+I started by using a Ratatui demo and went from there.

 First I created a function to create the lines for the processes list and render it: